Sep 27, 2023

 If you’re a developer, choosing a code repository for your project can be challenging.
 You’ll want to find a platform that suits your team’s workflow and needs, enabling you to work as efficiently as possible.
 The two most popular choices are Bitbucket and GitHub.

-Now let’s go over more distinct features and you’ll be able to decide which one suits you best.
+In this article, we’ll go over the concept and differences between Bitbucket and GitHub, and you’ll be able to decide which one suits you best.

 What Is a Code Repository?